hyperledger/besu-docs/docs/public-networks/concepts/transactions/pool.md

 into the next produced block.
 The two other layers ensure that Besu always has a backlog of transactions to fill blocks, gaining the maximum amount of fees.
+Layered pools have additional parameters that allow you to limit and configure the number of transactions in different layers, enabling them to handle high volumes and sort transactions at a faster speed.

 With the layered transaction pool, Besu produces more profitable blocks more quickly, with more denial-of-service protection, and using less CPU than with the legacy transaction pool.